Compromised, Lost or Stolen Cards

 Wire and large cash transaction fraud

 Due to the proliferation of scams perpetrated through unknowing bank customers, National Exchange Bank & Trust takes great care in trying to identify potential scams.
 This means we may ask additional questions when you want to do a large cash transaction or wire transfer that is not common for you.
 Transactions that are frequently used to commit fraud receive an even greater scrutiny to protect you.
-Remember, ultimately, the customer depositing an item is responsible for the “goodness” of the item.

-Home Buying Wire Fraud
+Mortgage Wire Transfer Fraud

 Fraudsters are sitting on email servers, watching traffic and patiently waiting for the right opportunity to intercept and redirect wire information from and to unsuspecting home buyers and title companies wiring money as it relates to home purchases.
 All wire destination information received via email should be verbally confirmed with a known number to an individual home sellers and buyers have personally met.